Boreal-Wynter/password_gen/README.md

 ## Deployment

-To run this project just click this button here!
+To run this project just click this button here, to go to the application's page and download the file!
 [Click to See Application!](https://github.com/Boreal-Wynter/password_gen/blob/1ae82839611a72b203ad1503547f7d7ae576af5b/generate_password.exe)

-<a href="[generate_password.exe](https://github.com/Boreal-Wynter/password_gen/blob/1ae82839611a72b203ad1503547f7d7ae576af5b/generate_password.ex)" download>Download Program!</a>

 ## Lessons Learned